Robert-W/React-Tips/README.md

 1. [x] Pure Components Example/Tips
 2. [x] Prerender Example
 3. [x] Immutable.js Link/Tips
-4. [ ] Add build script for CI to generate code for gh-pages
-5. [ ] Circle CI to automate deployment to gh-pages
+4. [ ] Circle CI to automate deployment to gh-pages
-6. [x] Add eslint
+5. [x] Add eslint

 ### Purpose
 This was developed for a BlueRaster Brownbag to demonstrate concepts and other things learned while using React.